 Fortnum and Mason supplied Victorian high society with the food for events like the Ascot races and the Henley Regatta.
 They specialized in providing picnic hampers stocked with elegant provisions for such occasions, and on Derby Day Piccadilly was jammed with coaches queuing to receive their hampers.

 In 1964 Fortnum and Mason built a huge, ornate clock to grace the outside of their Piccadilly home.
-Every hour four foot high mechanical replicas of the original Mr. Fortnum and Mr. Mason emerge and bow to each other to the sound of chimes and authentic 18th century music.
-The clock is massive, weighing in at over 4 tonnes.
+Every hour four foot high mechanical replicas of the original Mr Fortnum and Mr Mason emerge and bow to each other to the sound of chimes and authentic 18th-century music.
+The clock is massive, weighing in at over four tonnes.

 The store in Piccadilly now sells luxury goods of all description, from fine crystal and porcelain to linen and bath accessories.
-They still sell personalized hampers for travelers on the Channel Tunnel or airplane flights.
+They still sell personalized hampers for travellers on the Channel Tunnel or aeroplane flights.
 And you don't have to be in London to enjoy Fortnum and Mason.
 You can select and order a hamper from the company web site at www.fortnumandmason.com